 TreatmentTop

-1. Early primary or secondary syphilis, early latent syphilis:
+1. Early syphilis (primary, secondary, or early latent syphilis):

-1) First-line treatment: IM benzathine penicillin G (INN benzathine benzylpenicillin) in a single dose of 2.4 million IU or as a 1.2 million-IU IM injection into each buttock.
+1) First-line treatment: Benzathine penicillin G 2.4 million IU IM as a single dose or as a 1.2 million-IU IM injection into each buttock.
 IM procaine penicillin G 600,000 IU can be given every 24 hours for 14 days if benzathine penicillin G is unavailable.

-2) Alternative treatment (in patients with allergy to penicillin or those who refuse parenteral treatment): Oral doxycycline 100 mg every 12 hours for 14 days or IV ceftriaxone 1 g every 24 hours for 10 days.
+2) Alternative treatment (in patients with allergy to penicillin or those who refuse parenteral treatment): Oral doxycycline 100 mg every 12 hours for 14 days or ceftriaxone 1 g IV or IM every 24 hours for 10 days (when close follow-up is assured).

 3. Neurosyphilis (including ocular syphilis and otosyphilis):

-1) First-line treatment: IV crystalline penicillin G (INN crystalline benzylpenicillin) at a dose of 3 to 4 million IU every 4 hours for 10 to 14 days.
+1) First-line treatment: IV crystalline penicillin G at a dose of 3 to 4 million IU every 4 hours for 10 to 14 days.

-2) Alternative treatment (only if IV administration of crystalline penicillin G is not possible): IV ceftriaxone 1 to 2 g every 24 hours for 14 days (less effective than penicillin therapy) or IM procaine penicillin G 2.4 million IU every 24 hours in combination with oral probenecid 500 mg every 6 hours for 10 to 14 days.
+2) Alternative treatment (only if IV administration of crystalline penicillin G is not possible): IM procaine penicillin G 2.4 million IU every 24 hours in combination with oral probenecid 500 mg every 6 hours for 10 to 14 days.
+In the presence of a penicillin allergy, there are limited data that IV or IM ceftriaxone 1 to 2 g every 24 hours for 14 days can be used as an alternative.
+Patients with allergy to penicillin should be desensitized.
+All patients with neurosyphilis should be tested for HIV at the time of diagnosis.

 4. Syphilis in pregnancy: Benzathine penicillin G is the only treatment of choice in pregnant patients; dosage should be the same as in other patients, depending on the stage and clinical features of the disease.
 Pregnant patients with allergy to penicillin should be desensitized.
 Do not use macrolides (they do not cross the placenta and are therefore ineffective in the treatment of infection in the fetus; they may also induce drug resistance).